fbohz/fbohz.github.io/_posts/2020-05-11-react_pattern_apropcalypse.markdown

 ![accordion2](https://user-images.githubusercontent.com/15071636/80917657-25c28480-8d26-11ea-804f-993e9ecc2401.png)

-Then things can start making hard when needs want you to have it on the left, then use cases start to pop up.
-Your accordion then starts having a lot of props to take control and deal with.
+Then things can start becoming complicated when now another use case tell you  to implement text on the left.
+So use cases start to pop up one after the other.
+Your accordion component starts having a lot of props, that can become hard to control and deal with.

 ![accordion3](https://user-images.githubusercontent.com/15071636/80917860-34f60200-8d27-11ea-9d11-89786a2ee2cd.png)

-Easily you can jump into having a component with props to record levels!
+Easily you can jump into having a component with record level props (**apropcalypse**)!

-Some problems with a component with lots of props (**apropcalypse**) and use cases to deal with:
+Some problems with a component with lots of props and many use cases to deal with:
 - Hard to maintain
 - Re-renders and JSX that doesn't even apply to your use case
 - Implementation complexity - breeding ground for bugs